iskilicaslan61/terraform-aws-nginx-instance/README.md

-Terraform Module to provision an AWS EC2 instance with the latest Amazon Linux 2023 AMI and install Nginx on it.
+Terraform Module to provision an AWS EC2 instance with the latest amazon linux 2023 ami and installed nginx in it.

-Not intended for production use — this is an example module demonstrating how to create and publish a Terraform Registry module.
+Not intended for production use.
+It is an example module.

+It is just for showing how to create a publish module in Terraform Registry.

+Usage:

 ```hcl